nbfigueroa/SPCM-CRP/README.md

 ### Publication
 [1] Nadia Figueroa and Aude Billard, "Transform Invariant Discovery of Dynamical Primitives: Leveraging Spectral and Bayesian Non-parametric Methods." *In preparation*.
-[2] Richard Socher, Andrew Maas Christopher D. Manning.
+[2] Richard Socher, Andrew Maas and Christopher D. Manning.
 "Spectral Chinese Restaurant Processes: Nonparametric Clustering Based on Similarities" In proceedings of th 14th International Conference on Artificial Intelligence and Statistics (AISTATS), 2011.